Give Me the Reason (Lady Saw album)

-Give Me the Reason is the second album by the Jamaican musician Lady Saw, released in 1996.
+Give Me the Reason is the second album by the Jamaican singer Lady Saw, released in 1996.
 The album was noted for its sexually explicit lyrics.
 The title track incorporates elements of country music.

 Critical reception

 Vibe, in 2004, deemed the title track a "classic" and a "sweet" slow jam.
 Spin, in 2007, listed the album as a "Dancehall Essential", writing that Lady Saw is "a cross between a porn star and a feminist scholar."